 Hell of the North is where the Lambs Go Bar once sat on the Smith Street end of Greeves Street.
 Now a bar and bistro, Ferrante, who also runs the Rose Street Artists' Market, describes the space as “elegant but casual”.

-The food is termed as classic bistro, but don’t think just French.
-The menu presents a broad range of flavours that is internationally-inspired.
+The space, designed by Lucas Chirnside of SMLWRLD, is contained, cosy and modern.
+There’s the warmth of wood with an industrial edge, but there are added classic bistro touches, brass and blackened steel.
+The food is termed classic bistro, but it isn't just French.
+The menu presents a broad range of flavours that are internationally-inspired.
 The wine list is an eclectic mix of mostly European wines.

-The road to hell may be paved with good intentions but this bluestone path is filled with some decent food and wine.
+The road to hell may be paved with good intentions but, in the North, this bluestone path is populated with some very decent food and wine.